stevearc/overseer.nvim/lua/overseer/testing/README.md

 # TODO

-- Parse stdout/stderr messages of tests
+- Parse stdout/stderr messages of python tests
 - Rerun group of tests
 - Results streaming
 - More test integrations (and figure out how to simplify)